commeta/php-cron-requests-events/README.md

 send_param_and_parallel_launch(serialize($params), $frame_size);
 ```
-- It is possible to install multiple copies in different subdirectories

 Api functions are used to transmit the modified data:
 - `queue_address_push();` sending [cron_launch.conf.php](https://github.com/commeta/php-cron-requests-events/blob/main/cron/inc/cron_launch.conf.php) is connected in the file where necessary call the parallel execution of the function.